owncloud-archive/documentation/admin_manual/installation/installation_source.rst

 	sudo a2enmod rewrite

-* In distributions that do not come with a2enmod the module needs to be enabled manually by editing the config Apache files, usually :file:`/etc/httpd/httpd.conf`. consult the Apache documentation or your distributions documentation.
+* In distributions that do not come with ``a2enmod``, the module needs to be enabled manually by editing the Apache config files, usually :file:`/etc/httpd/httpd.conf`. consult the Apache documentation or your distributions documentation.

 * Then restart Apache.

   * For Ubuntu systems (or distributions using upstartd), run::
 	sudo service apache2 restart

   * For systemd systems (Fedora, ArchLinux, OpenSUSE), run::
 	systemctl restart httpd.service

 * In order for the maximum upload size to be configurable, the .htaccess file in the